hexchat/hexchat/share/doc/python.md

 ## Context theory

-Before starting to explain what the API offers, I'll do a short introduction about the xchat context concept.
+Before starting to explain what the API offers, I'll do a short introduction about the HexChat context concept.
 Not because it's something hard to understand, but because you'll understand better the API explanations if you know what I'm talking about.

-You can think about a context as an xchat channel, server, or query tab.
+You can think about a context as an HexChat channel, server, or query tab.
 Each of these tabs, has its own context, and is related to a given server and channel (queries are a special kind of channel).

-The *current* context is the one where xchat passes control to the module.
-For example, when xchat receives a command in a specific channel, and you have asked xchat to tell you about this event, the current context will be set to this channel before your module is called.
+The *current* context is the one where HexChat passes control to the module.
+For example, when HexChat receives a command in a specific channel, and you have asked HexChat to tell you about this event, the current context will be set to this channel before your module is called.